Administrative divisions of Myanmar: Post-independence

 Upon independence, on 4 January 1948, the Chin Hills area was split from Arakan Division to form Chin Special Division, and Kachin State was formed by carving out the Myitkyina and Bhamo districts of Mandalay Division.
-Karen State was also created from Amherst, Thaton, and Toungoo Districts of Tenasserim Division.
+Kaw-thu-lay Special Region, which was intended to evolve into Karen State, was also created from Amherst, Thaton, and Toungoo Districts of Tenasserim Division.
 Mongpai State of the Federated Shan States was separated to form Karenni State, and Shan State was formed by merging the other Federated Shan States and the Wa States.

-In 1952, Karenni State was renamed Kayah State.
+In 1952, Karenni State was renamed as Kayah State.
+Preparing since 1951, Karen State was officially founded in 1954.

 In 1964, Rangoon Division was separated from Pegu Division, whose capital shifted to Pegu.
-In addition, Karen State was renamed Kawthoolei State.
+In addition, Karen State was renamed as Kawthoolei.

 In 1972, the Hanthawaddy and Hmawbi districts were moved under Rangoon Division's jurisdiction.
+Tenasserim Division was divided into two separate divisions: Moulmein District and Thaton District came under the Tenasserim Division (1) with Moulmein as the capital, and Myeik District and Tavoy District constituted the Tenasserim Division (2) with Tavoy becoming its capital.
+In the same year, districts, subdistricts and subtownships were abolished.

-In 1974, after Ne Win introduced a constitution, Chin Special Division became a state, and its capital moved from Falam to Hakha.
-Kawthoolei State's name was reverted to Karen State.
-Mon State was created out of portions of Tenasserim Division and Pegu Division.
-Mon State's capital became Moulmein, and Tenasserim Division's became Tavoy.
-In addition, Arakan Division was granted statehood.
+The present-day structure of seven states and seven divisions was adopted after the coming into force of the 1974 Constitution.
+Chin Special Division became Chin State, and its capital moved from Falam to Hakha.
+The name of Kawthoolei was reverted to Karen State.
+Tenasserim Division (1) gained statehood as Mon State, whereas Tenasserim Division (2) became the only Tenasserim Division.
+In addition, Arakan Division was granted statehood as Arakan State.

-In 1989, after the coup d'état by the military junta, the names of many divisions in Burma were altered in English to reflect Burmese pronunciations.
+After the coup d'état by the State Law and Order Restoration Council military junta in 1988, the new level of township zones was introduced between the level of state and divisions and the township level.
+In 1989, the names of many divisions in Burma were altered in English to reflect Burmese pronunciations.
+The township zones were redefined as districts in 1992.
+In 1994, a new level of sub-states and sub-divisions were introduced between the level of states and divisions and the district level.

+From 1989 onward, the military government granted the status of special regions to the territories controlled by some (not all) of the ethnic armed groups which entered into cease-fire agreement with the government.
 After 1995, in Kachin State Mohnyin District was created out of Myitkyina District as part of the peace agreement with the Kachin Independence Army.